 How would you know which of your team members are doing well if you can’t track them?
 That too in a shared inbox that has no traceability.

-timetoreply resolves this key problem by letting managers see the total number of emails, the average response time of each sales/customer service rep on a daily, weekly, and monthly basis.
+timetoreply resolves this key problem by letting managers see the total number of emails, and the average response time of each sales/customer service rep on a daily, weekly, and monthly basis.
 With this insight, it is easier for an organization to identify and reward key performers in a fair & factual manner, and to hold them accountable to a visible, measurable set of KPIs.

 In some companies, queries posted to a generic account is answered by a chatbot, while the query gets redirected to a team member.
 The reps then contact the customer on a one-to-one basis.
 In case the rep is not able to provide the right response, they then have to forward the email to other teams.
 This to and fro of communication can cause significant delays in resolving a query.